 There is an Americorps Vista position open at the Service Learning and Volunteering office here at USM:

-Food Insecurity Program Coordinator.
+We are currently looking to fill our STEM Partnerships Coordinator position!
 If interested, please visit MaineCompact.org/VISTA to submit an application.
 To inquire further about the position, contact Samantha Frisk, Coordinator of Service-Learning & Volunteerism at Samantha.Frisk@Maine.edu.

 Learn more about what is means to be an Americorps member here.